 I started this site as somewhere to store answers to bits and pieces that I see asked frequently in the forums at www.asp.net.
 Rather than type the same answer to a question over and over, I reckoned that it would be easier to provide a fuller answer here, then link to it.
 From then on, I have added items that result from my playing around with the ever increasing number of new features in ASP.NET.

-This version of the site is written using the ASP.NET MVC framework (v 2.0), and the Entity Framework is used for Data Access.
+This version of the site is written using the ASP.NET MVC framework (v 5.0), and the Entity Framework is used for Data Access.
 I have used the Flatly Bootstrap template from Bootswatch because I am rubbish at design and it looked nice (to me).
 The first version of the site was thrown together using Web Forms, SqlDataSource controls and Drag and Drop.
-Yes, really: this site went into producton with SqlDataSource controls in it.
-And it worked absolutely fine.
-I built it entirely over several evenings.
-RAD.
 In the middle of 2008, I replaced the SqlDataSource controls with ObjectDataSource controls and Linq To SQL.
 Not because I needed to, but I had nothing else on which to experiment with LINQ to SQL at the time.
 I migrated it to MVC in 2009 and then left it alone for 5 years.

 You may NOT copy entire articles and publish them on your own site.